alexlee22/indoor-tracking-blog/_posts/2016-05-10-bluetooth-Raspian-error.md

 ![alt text](/assets/bluetooth-commit-setup-and-commit-error/commit-error-1.jpg)

 or

 ![alt text](/assets/bluetooth-commit-setup-and-commit-error/commit-error-2.jpg)

 Then have no fear!
-Sometimes Hithub/sublime have some buggy thingys so there is a solution. ***ps: cootos to Alex for talking me through this one.***
+Sometimes Hithub/sublime have some buggy thingys so there is a solution. ***ps: kudos to Alex for talking me through this one.***

 ### Step One: Save your current files